-We are in the early stages of implementing several initiatives that we believe will continue to generate significant earnings growth, including establishing a global procurement organization, realigning our European manufacturing operations and investing capital in growth projects with high expected returns.
-Since the Acquisition, we have built a global procurement organization, which is executing several programs to reduce costs by streamlining inputs, reducing the number of sole-sourced raw materials, and partnering with new, high-quality suppliers to meet our purchasing needs.
-These programs are in their early stages and we believe they will continue to generate significant earnings growth over the next several years.
-In Europe, we are investing to upgrade, automate and re-align disparate manufacturing operations to bring the region's cost structure in line with the rest of the world and better position us to meet increasing local demand.
-We believe that these European investments, which we began in 2014, will generate approximately \$100 million of incremental Adjusted EBITDA by 2017.
+We are in the early stages of implementing several initiatives that we believe will continue to generate significant earnings growth, including establishing a global procurement organization, executing improvement programs we have named "Fit-For Growth" and "The Axalta Way" and investing capital in growth projects with high expected returns.
+Since the Acquisition, we have built a global procurement organization, which is executing several programs to reduce costs by streamlining inputs, reducing the number of sole-sourced raw materials and partnering with new, high-quality suppliers to meet our purchasing needs.
+These purchasing programs are in their early stages and we believe they will continue to generate significant earnings growth over the next several years.
+Our Fit-For-Growth improvement initiative is focused in Europe, where we are investing to upgrade, automate and re-align disparate manufacturing operations to bring the region's cost structure in line with the rest of the world and better position us to meet increasing local demand.
+We believe that Fit-For-Growth, which we began in 2014, will generate approximately \$100 million of incremental Adjusted EBITDA by 2017 on a run-rate basis, of which we have already realized approximately \$37 million.
+Our recently announced Axalta Way program, which will commence in 2015, is a global initiative focused on commercial alignment and cost reduction that we believe will generate an incremental \$100 million of Adjusted EBITDA by the end of 2017 on a run-rate basis.
 Finally, we believe we have significant opportunities to pursue high return projects identified since the Acquisition.
 These include capacity expansion projects in China, Germany, Mexico and Brazil and productivity initiatives from which we expect to benefit over the next several years.